Nifla004/MERIDIAN-Multimodal-Evidence-grounded-Reliable-Intelligent-Diagnosis/README.md

               PREDICT / ESCALATE / ABSTAIN
 ````
 ## **The Eight Independent Contributions**
-**Contribution 1 — Cross-Modal Evidence Alignment (CMEA).** The system evaluates whether the visual evidence in the CT image actually supports what the radiology report claims.
-It computes a cosine similarity between image and text embeddings and uses this as a runtime reliability signal.
-Low CMEA indicates a potentially inconsistent or misleading case — the report may describe findings not visible in the image.
-CMEA score is empirically validated to correlate with prediction correctness.
+**Contribution 1 — Cross-Modal Evidence Alignment (CMEA).** The system evaluates whether the visual evidence in the CT representation is consistent with the information encoded in the radiology report.
+It computes cosine similarity between image and text embeddings and uses this score as an additional runtime reliability signal.
+The current prototype investigates whether cross-modal consistency can provide useful information about prediction reliability, with further validation required on real clinical datasets.

 **Contribution 2 — Aleatoric and Epistemic Uncertainty Decomposition.** Using MC-Dropout with thirty forward passes, MERIDIAN decomposes predictive uncertainty into aleatoric uncertainty (irreducible, from ambiguous cases) and epistemic uncertainty (reducible, from model ignorance).
 A clinician receiving a high-epistemic-uncertainty case knows more training data would help.
 A high-aleatoric case is genuinely ambiguous and needs expert review regardless.